-These stats in teens are even more worrisome.
-In 2020, some 4.1 million adolescents (aged 12-17) – which represent 17% of the U.S. population of the same age – had at least one major depressive episode.
-This number was even higher in adolescent females (25.2%) as compared to males (9.2%).
-In adolescents reporting two or more races, the numbers of major depressive episodes were higher, affecting 29.9% of multiracial teens.
+Statistics of depression in teenagers are more worrisome.
+In 2020, some 4.1 million adolescents (aged 12-17) – who represent 17% of the U.S. population of the same age – had at least one major depressive episode.
+This number was even higher in adolescent females (25.2%) compared to males (9.2%).
+In adolescents reporting two or more races, major depressive episodes were higher, affecting 29.9% of multiracial teens.

 Leading causes of depression in youth: The risk factors to watch out for

-Depression can occur at any stage of life and it can combine with other mental and physical health disorders if goes untreated.
-Research implies that biological, environmental and genetic factors play a role in the onslaught of a depressive episode.
-If you ask what are the major causes of depression in youth, these might be a few triggering factors:
+Depression can occur at any stage of life and can combine with other mental and physical health disorders if left untreated.
+Research implies that biological, environmental, and genetic factors play a role in the onslaught of a depressive episode.
+If you ask what the significant causes of depression in youth are, these might be a few triggering factors:

 - Personal or family history of depression

 The recent pandemic has also caused the general mental health of youth in Texas to deteriorate

 Why is depression more prevalent among women?